-- 5. Reportable Illness (Y/N) (42 CFR §71.21) - Report if the vessel is above the CDC reportable threshold, (2% of passengers or crew with GI or other illness). - Vessels must report any death or any illness among passengers or crew.
+- 5. Reportable Illness (Y/N) (42 CFR §71.21) - Report if the vessel is above the CDC reportable threshold.
+Generally this threshold is 2% of passengers or crew with GI or other illness, however CDC can lower the threshold.
+Ocean Rangers will be informed if lower limits are imposed. - Vessels must report any death or any illness among passengers or crew.